-An adjusted trial balance is an unadjusted trial balance to which adjusting entries have been made, both to correct errors in the initial version of the trial balance and to add journal entries that will bring the entity's financial statements into compliance with an accounting framework, such as Generally Accepted Accounting Principles or International Financial Reporting Standards.
+An adjusted trial balance is an unadjusted trial balance to which adjusting entries have been added.
+The intent of adding these entries is to correct errors in the initial version of the trial balance and to bring the entity's financial statements into compliance with an accounting framework, such as Generally Accepted Accounting Principles or International Financial Reporting Standards.

 The adjusted trial balance is not part of the financial statements - rather, it is an internal report that has two purposes:

-- To verify that the total of the debit balances in all accounts equals the total of all credit balances in all accounts
+- To verify that the total of the debit balances in all accounts equals the total of all credit balances in all accounts; and

 The second application of the adjusted trial balance has fallen into disuse, since computerized accounting systems automatically construct financial statements.
 However, it is the source document if you are manually compiling financial statements.
 In the latter case, the adjusted trial balance is critically important - financial statements cannot be constructed without it.

 The following report shows an adjusted trial balance, where the initial, unadjusted balance for all accounts is located in the second column from the left, various adjusting entries are noted in the third column from the left, and the combined, net balance in each account is stated in the far right column.

 |Cost of goods sold||290,000||290,000|

 The adjusting entries in the example are for the accrual of $25,000 in salaries that were unpaid as of the end of July, as well as for $50,000 of earned but unbilled sales.